Fees and refunds procedure

 c) Exceptional circumstances.

 8.2.
-Exceptional/Compassionate circumstances refunds require submission of the Application for Exceptional Refund of Fees Form to be lodged with Student Central/International Student Support Services within 30 days of the last day of attendance or Class End Date whichever date is earlier.
+Exceptional/Compassionate circumstances refunds require submission of the Application for Exceptional Refund of Fees Form to be lodged with Student Central/International Student Support Services within the academic year in which they are enrolled.

 9. Roles and responsibilities